nike-getto/ethCrawler/README.md

-# Ethereum Crawler - TraceLabs Internship Project
+# Ethereum Crawler - Web3 Exercise Project

 This app is intented to go through Ethereum nodes and display transaction details.